LIHI Certificate #124 – Comtu Falls Project, Vermont

 Downstream dams prevent upstream fish passage at the project.
 Migratory species have not been observed in the project vicinity due to passage barriers in the Connecticut River.
 Consultation with the Vermont Agency of Natural Resources concluded that the natural falls at the project has historically been a natural barrier to upstream passage.
-The project provides 20 cfs into a downstream fish passage facility which consists of a 2.5-foot-wide by 2.0-foot-high discharge weir at the west abutment of the dam and trashrack, leading to a 3-foot-deep plunge pool.
+The project provides 20 cfs into a downstream fish passage facility which consists of a 2.5-foot-wide by 3.0-foot-high discharge weir at the west abutment of the dam and trashrack, leading to a 3-foot-deep plunge pool.
 The project operates the passage facilities from April 1 – June 15 annually and voluntarily operates passage in the fall from September 15 – November 15.

 The project lands consist of roughly 2 acres.
-The project does not have any natural shoreline, most of the shore is developed.
+The project does not have any natural shoreline, most of the shore is armored or developed.
 Run-of-river operations further minimize any potential for shoreline erosion or adverse impacts.

 Threatened or endangered species potentially present in the project vicinity include the Northern long-eared bat and Northeastern bulrush.
 The bulrush is a flowering plant found in emergent wetlands, of which there are none in the project area, thus it is unlikely to occur at the project.
 Similarly, the project area does not provide any roosting habitat or hibernacula for the bat species.

 The Comtu Falls Dam is included in the Springfield Downtown Historic District, listed on the National Register of Historic Places.
 Consultation with the Vermont Historic Preservation Office is conducted for any construction at the project.

 The project is very small, and the reservoir is not safely accessible.
 The falls and tailrace area are not safety accessible and are bordered by the industrial and commercial buildings.
 Access is not available and thus no recreational amenities are provided.